kulkultech/open-source/en_ID/pages/internship.md

 ## Step 0 - Introductory steps

-Complete the [New Virtual Intern Application form][Apply].
+Complete the [New Virtual Intern Application form][Apply]{:target="_blank"}.
 If you have already done this after being invited to join the team then good job, you're all set!
 Note:
 - Sign in to a Google Account is required to fill the Application Form.